-Fig 5- Top 3 priorities by ward
+Fig 6: Top 3 priorities by ward

-Dundas Parramatta Rosehill North Rocks Epping Major works and construction (14.9%) Planning and development (12.8%) Maintaining roads, footpaths and drains (14.1%) Major works and construction (15.2%) Maintaining roads, footpaths and drains (12.9%) Waste management (12.5%) Major works and construction (12.7%) Major works and construction (12.4%) Parks, public spaces and recreation (12.3%) Engineering and traffic (11.6%) Parks, public spaces and recreation (11.3%) Parks, public spaces and recreation (11.6%) Parks, public spaces and recreation (10.7%) Maintaining roads, footpaths and drains (12.0%) Planning and development (11.5%)
+Dundas Parramatta Rosehill North Rocks Epping Major works and construction (14.9%) Planning and development (12.8%) Maintaining roads, footpaths and drains (14.1%) otpaths and drains Major works and for Waste management (12.5%) Major works and construction (12.7%) Major works and construction (12.4%) Parks, public spaces and recreation (12.3%) Engineering and traffic (11.6%) Parks, public spaces and recreation (11.3%) Parks, public spaces and recreation (11.6%) Parks, public spaces and recreation (10.7%) Maintaining roads, footpaths and drains (12.0%) Planning and development (11.5%)

 Workshop participants were asked what changes or improvement they would like to see in their local area by 2050.
-The top themes that were gathered from workshop feedback and helped in the development of Parramatta 2050 are illustrated below in Fig 6.
+The top themes that were gathered from workshop feedback and helped in the development of Parramatta 2050 are illustrated below in Fig 7.

-Fig 6 - Changes or improvements in local area by 2050
+Fig 7: Changes or improvements in local area by 2050